utexas-bwi/rocon_scheduler_requests/README.rst

 Scheduler Topics
 ----------------

-The rocon scheduler runs as a ROS node on same master as the rocon conductor, the rocon services and other Solution components.
+The ROCON scheduler runs as a ROS node on same master as the ROCON conductor, the rocon services and other Solution components.
 It subscribes to an allocation topic named **/rocon_scheduler** of type `scheduler_msgs/SchedulerRequests`_.
-Any rocon service or application sending messages to that topic is called a **requester**.
+Any ROCON service or application sending messages to that topic is called a **requester**.
 Each requester assigns itself a `universally unique identifier`_ and subscribes to a feedback topic using the hexadecimal string